kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 [ingress-nginx](https://github.com/kubernetes/ingress-nginx) Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer

-To use, add the `kubernetes.io/ingress.class: nginx` annotation to your Ingress resources.
+To use, add `ingressClassName: nginx` spec field or the `kubernetes.io/ingress.class: nginx` annotation to your Ingress resources.

 This chart bootstraps an ingress-nginx deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

-- Kubernetes v1.16+
+- Chart version 3.x.x: Kubernetes v1.16+
+- Chart version 4.x.x and above: Kubernetes v1.19+

 ## Get Repo Info